 This home is a special blend of the old and the new.
-One of Connecticut’s oldest homes, George Washington danced in the house when it was the Peck Tavern and it once served as the Old Lyme Art Guild.
-But this historical gem has all the updated amenities of a new home – geothermal heating and A/C, fully renovated bathrooms, a beautiful new 24X14 kitchen with granite counters and top of the line appliances and a large sunroom full of light that overlooks the gardens on three sides.
-The flow of the house and outdoor stone patio makes it ideal for entertaining.
-Surrounded by 3 acres of property, this extraordinary circa1680 home is steeped in historical significance.
+One of Connecticut’s oldest houses, George Washington danced in the house when it was the Peck Tavern.
+But this historical gem has all the updated amenities of a new home including energy-saving, renewable geothermal heating and A/C, fully renovated bathrooms, a beautiful new 24X14 kitchen with granite counters and top of the line appliances and a large sunroom full of light that overlooks the gardens on three sides.
 Beamed ceilings and corner posts are hand hewn, with wide board floors throughout.
 There is a gracious dining room with an original corner cupboard, double chandeliers and a large stone cooking fireplace with beehive oven.
 The 25X14 living room has an original fireplace that is flanked with carved wood tombstone shaped paneling.
-The 25x13 master bedroom with an original fireplace has a wall hinged at the ceiling which historically was used to create two separate rooms.
-The new Master bath with radiant heat has a glass shower, twin basins and tiled basket weave marble floor.
-A large two-story barn has two car bays and a horse stall.
+The new Master bath has radiant heat, a glass shower, twin basins and tiled basket weave marble floor.
+For an older home, it is surprisingly bright and has higher ceilings than was the norm.
+The flow of the house and outdoor stone patio make it ideal for entertaining.
+Surrounded by 3 acres of landscaped property, the level yard would be ideal for a pool and the two-story barn has two car bays and a horse stall.
+The barn’s second floor could be converted into an artist’s studio, home office or guest apartment.
 The home is recorded on The National Register of Historic Places; the barn is on the Connecticut Historic Trust Barn Tour.
-Minutes from I-95 and located half way between NYC and Boston.